• calverley old hall interior hero

 Seven remarkable things about Calverley Old Hall

-The momentous restoration of Calverley Old Hall is now complete, and this Grade-I listed medieval manor house is back to its best, ready to welcome overnight guests into its inspiring spaces and rich past.
+The momentous repair and conversion of Calverley Old Hall is now complete, and this Grade-I listed medieval manor house is back to its best, ready to welcome overnight guests into its inspiring spaces and rich past.
 Here are just a few reasons why Calverley Old Hall should be your next Landmark stay.

 calverley old hall exterior new 1200x800